Dan Williams (defensive tackle)

-Daniel Ellis Williams (born June 1, 1987) is a former American football defensive tackle.
-He was drafted by the Arizona Cardinals in the first round of the 2010 NFL Draft.
-He played college football at Tennessee.
+Daniel Ellis Williams (born June 1, 1987) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the first round of the 2010 NFL draft.
+He played college football for the Tennessee Volunteers.
 He has also played for the Oakland Raiders.

-Early years
+Early life

 Williams attended Memphis East High School in Memphis, Tennessee.
 As a senior, he had 132 tackles, five sacks, four forced fumbles and two fumble recoveries.

 Regarded as a three-star recruit by Rivals.com, Williams was ranked as the No. 35 defensive tackle in a class highlighted by DeMarcus Granger and Callahan Bright, and that also included Ndamukong Suh and Tyson Alualu.

 College career

 Williams attended the University of Tennessee from 2005 to 2009.
 As a senior, he was a second-team All-SEC selection by the league's coaches after recording 62 tackles and two sacks.
-He finished his career with 153 tackles and six sacks.

 Professional career

+Pre-draft

 After a "tremendous" senior season, Williams was projected a first-round selection by Sports Illustrated.
-He was ranked the third best defensive tackle available in the 2010 NFL Draft, behind only Ndamukong Suh and Gerald McCoy.
+He was ranked the third best defensive tackle available in the 2010 NFL draft, behind only Ndamukong Suh and Gerald McCoy.

 Arizona Cardinals

-Williams was drafted by the Arizona Cardinals 26th overall in the 2010 NFL Draft.
+Williams was selected by the Arizona Cardinals in the first round with the 26th overall pick in the 2010 NFL draft.
 He signed a 5-year, $10.335 million contract on August 2, 2010.
-As a rookie Williams played in 15 games totaling 37 tackles and had 2 passes defended.
+As a rookie Williams played in 15 games totaling 37 tackles and had two passes defended.
 In 2011, Williams was the starting Nose Tackle.
 In his first career start against Carolina, Williams led the defensive line with 4 solo tackles including 1 for a loss.
 On November 20, 2011, in the 4th quarter against San Francisco, Williams broke his arm and was placed on injured reserve ending his season.
 Williams finished the season playing in 10 games (starting all 10), totaling 20 tackles, and 2 passes defended.
 He appeared in 15 games with 11 starts in 2012 with 41 tackles on the season.
-On September 8, 2013, Williams intercepted a pass from Sam Bradford and returned it 2 yards for a touchdown.
+On September 8, 2013, Williams intercepted a pass from Sam Bradford and returned it two yards for a touchdown.
 On September 21, 2013, his father died in a car accident, driving to New Orleans to see his son play.
+In the 2013 season, Williams finished with one sack, 23 total tackles, one interception, and three passes defended.
+In the 2014 season, Williams appeared in all 16 games and started nine.
+He finished with one sack, 32 total tackles, and one pass defended.

 Oakland Raiders

 On March 11, 2015, Williams signed with the Oakland Raiders.
+In the 2015 season, Williams finished with a half-sack, 48 total tackles, one pass defended, and one fumble recovery in 16 games and 15 starts.

+In the 2016 season, Williams appeared in 16 games and started 11.
+He finished with 17 total tackles, one pass defended, and a half-sack.

 On April 18, 2017, the Raiders released Williams.